nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 - `members` - The evaluated QuerySet defined by the Dynamic Group and it's potential child groups.
 This will always perform database queries.
 - `members_cached` - A cached instance of the `members` property.
 This will only perform database queries if the cache is expired.

-Additionally a method is exposed for retrieving the members of a Dynamic Group:
+Additionally methods for working with group membership and caching are:

-- `get_members()` - A way of retrieving the members of a Dynamic Group and also forcibly refreshing the cache.
+- `update_cached_members` - A way of forcing an update to the cached members of a Dynamic Group.
+This will always perform database queries.
+It will also return the updated `members_cached` property.

+- `am_i_a_member` - A way of checking if an object is a member of a Dynamic Group.
 The arguments are:
-    - `skip_cache` - A boolean value that will ignore the cache and will always return the `members` QuerySet if `True`, defaults to `False`.
+    - `obj` - An instance of an object to check if it is a member of the given group.
-    - `force_update_cache` - A boolean value that will force the cache to be updated with the current membership of the Dynamic Group if `True`, defaults to `False`.
+    - `skip_cache` - A boolean value that will use the preferred method of checking an instances member depending if using the cached list (`obj in list`) or the uncached queryset (`members.filter(pk=obj.pk).exists()`) is desired, defaults to `False`.

 An model instance that supports Dynamic Groups will expose the following properties: